hmcts/ops-runbooks/database/README.md

 a ticket, providing their sql query and requesting PlatOps run these against production Db as they don't have access to this.

-ℹ️  *Note:* there's a [self service](https://tools.hmcts.net/confluence/display/DTSPO/%5BSelf-Service%5D+Database) process that should be used by the team if they have an SC person on their team instead.
+*Note:* there's a [self service](https://tools.hmcts.net/confluence/display/DTSPO/%5BSelf-Service%5D+Database) process that should be used by the team if they have an SC person on their team instead.

 To fulfill one of these request, you can follow the steps below.